-We are currently recruiting volunteers to support residents at Kipling Acres.
+We are recruiting volunteers to support residents at Kipling Acres.
+Volunteers like Dawn, who dedicates her time in the Tuck Shop.
+Become a volunteer.

 Kipling Acres provides individualized care to each of its 337 residents within a safe and friendly environment.
 Guided by the CARE values – Compassion | Accountability | Respect | Excellence, we are committed to improving quality of life and support for healthy aging.